 Sapphire Princess Dry Dock

 The Sapphire Princess went into scheduled dry dock in March 2018, one month before this cruise.
 I didn’t find this out until after booking so was looking forward to being on the ship soon after dry dock to experience the upgrades on board.

 We flew into Rome’s Fiumicino Airport three days before the cruise in order to explore Rome.
 We had a busy itinerary, which I’d painstakingly planned to ensure that we could pack as much into our stay as possible.
-I will insert a link here shortly about the top things to do pre-cruise in Rome.
+One of the best things I discovered was the Roman Forum Light Show.

-We stayed in an AirBnB in a fantastic location in the district of Monti, just a 10-minute walk from the Colosseum and right next to a Metro station (surprisingly not noisy).
+We stayed in an AirBnB in a fantastic location in the district of Monti.
+It was just a 10-minute walk from the Colosseum and right next to a Metro station (surprisingly not noisy).

-We booked an independent transfer from our AirBnB with Civitavecchia Cab Service, this was a shared shuttle with two other couples who were joining cruises at the port of Civitavecchia, approximately 90 minutes from the centre of Rome.
-I would highly recommend this shuttle service, everything ran smoothly, the driver was prompt and it cost just 65 euros for two people (payable to the driver).
+We booked an independent transfer from our AirBnB with Civitavecchia Cab Service.
+This was a shared shuttle, taking approximately 90 minutes from the centre of Rome.
+I would highly recommend this shuttle service.
+Everything ran smoothly, the driver was prompt and it cost just 65 euros for two people (payable to the driver).

 Public Areas on Sapphire Princess

-Despite being a smaller ship than the newer and more modern Royal class ships in the fleet, the Sapphire Princess holds its own and the public areas never felt crowded.
+Despite being smaller than the Royal class ships, Sapphire Princess holds its own and the public areas never felt crowded.
 There was always plenty of space to walk around from venue to venue.

 The Piazza, which spans Decks 5, 6 and 7, is a hub of activity throughout the day with an array of demonstrations and musical entertainment.
 We often paused in the Piazza to watch what was going on or to simply do a bit of people-watching.